 Music Voyager Must-Sees

-Channel your inner music voyager with these Atlanta hotspots
+Channel your inner music voyager with these Atlanta favorites

 Have you ever wondered what was lurking around those little-seen parts of Atlanta?
 If the answer is yes, then head straight to our Music Voyager episode and check out a behind-the-scenes look at Atlanta’s fun and funky dining and nightlife scenes.
-These hot spots, shared by the locals who enjoy them, shine a light on a creative and diverse Atlanta.
+These are the must-sees and must-do places, shared by the locals who enjoy them, shine a light on a creative and diverse Atlanta.
 Want to check these places out for yourself?
 No problem, just use this list as your guide.

 Jackson Street Bridge